malikvashu29/SONAR-Rock-Mine-Prediction/README.md

 # SONAR-Rock-Mine-Prediction
-A prediction model which predicts whether the object in the ocean's surface is a rock or a mine usning SONAR data
+A prediction model utilizing SONAR data to distinguish between rocks and mines on the ocean's surface I employed a Logistic regression model for predicting whether an object is a mine or a rock.

-I've used a Logistic regression model to predict mine or a rock, as regression model